 One primary concern was that the tested material contained a mixture of ingredients, some of those ingredients at higher concentrations than the pyrethrins.
-One such ingredient, piperonyl butoxide, has been identified previously as a potential respiratory allergen (EPA Office of Pesticide Programs 2009).
+One such ingredient, piperonyl butoxide, has been identified previously as a potential respiratory allergen (c.f.
+FDA warnings on pediculicide products, 21 CFR § 358.601).
 Accordingly, the Board concluded that the data obtained by Newton and Breslin are directly applicable only to the product tested, and are not broadly applicable to pyrethrins/pyrethroids as a pesticide class.